 - A final report: This report analyzed not only Wellington’s Green Legacy nursery but also several other non-commercial nurseries we identified over the course of the study.
 The report then explores London’s particular situation, and shows how we developed a preferred model for our community.

 - An operations manual: This manual details the day-to-day and season-by-season operations of Wellington’s program.
 It will be a valuable planning tool for any community looking to start a tree nursery of their own.

 - A business case modelling tool: This excel workbook allows users in any community to model a business case for a community nursery.
 The model is based on the number and size of container-grown trees required by local partners.
 It calculates operating and capital costs, area requirements, volunteer contributions, total project value and more.
 The model can also be adjusted to allow for different levels of plant mortality, inflation, price to recipients (depending on whether trees would be offered for free or at a discount) and age of plants before transplanting.
 As this tool is currently in the beta testing phase, this modelling tool is only available by email request – this allows us to contact users with future versions if corrections or changes need to be made.

-If you have any questions about this study, encounter any programming errors using the modelling tool, or just wish to offer suggestions for future improvement, please feel free to contact the Project Coordinator, Brianne Curry.
+If you have any questions about this study, encounter any programming errors using the modelling tool, or just wish to offer suggestions for future improvement, please contact us at [email protected].

 Acknowledgement & Thanks

 This project has been made possible thanks to the support of the Ontario Trillium Foundation and the City of London.

 We would like to extend our gratitude to the staff and volunteers of the Wellington County Green Legacy programme for their time and contributions to this project.
 Their vision of a greener and healthier Ontario and their support of this project has been fundamental to its success and completion.